 The “source type properties” of a field define the exact type of the field in the source, and depending on the type, its length and number of decimals.
 In derived views, you can also define the properties of the derived fields.

 For example, let us say the type of a field is “text”.
-If this fields belongs to a JDBC base view, the source type will say if in the database, the field is “VARCHAR”, or “NVARCHAR”, or “CHAR”, or “NCHAR”, etc.
+If this fields belongs to a JDBC base view, the source type will say if in the database, the field is “VARCHAR”, “CHAR”, “LONGVARCHAR”, “NVARCHAR”, etc.

-In the administration tool, the “Source type properties” of a view’s field are displayed in the tooltip of the field, in the dialog that shows the schema of the view.
+In the administration tool, the “Source type properties” of the view’s fields are displayed in the tooltip of the field, in the dialog that shows the schema of the view.

 For JDBC and ODBC base views, these properties are imported automatically from the database.
 For other types of base views and for fields defined in a derived view (not propagated from a base view), you have to define them manually (in the “Edit View” dialog).
 The API to develop custom data sources also has support to indicate these properties for the fields returned by the source.

-If the cache is enabled on this view, these properties are used to define the tables that will store the cached data.
+When enabling the cache on a view, the Server uses the properties of the fields of the view to define the tables that will store the cached data.
 This may speed up loading the cache of this view and retrieving data from it.

 For example, if the type of a field is